Didi Chuxing tightens car-pooling rules after murder threatens to dent image

 BEIJING: China's biggest ride-sharing company Didi Chuxing said on Wednesday its car-pooling service drivers can only pick up passengers of the same sex in early morning and late evening, part of an on-going effort to regain trust following a murder of a female passenger earlier this year.

-After the murder, which was reported and discussed widely on social media, Didi limited the car pooling's service hours to 6am to 10pm, and took other measures.
-With the new policy taking effect on June 15, Didi has decided to expand the service hours from 5am to 12pm.
+After the murder, which was reported and discussed widely on social media, Didi limited the car pooling's service hours to 6 a.m. to 10 p.m., and took other measures.
+With the new policy taking effect on June 15, Didi has decided to expand the service hours from 5 a.m. to midnight.

-But between 5am and 6am and between 10pm and 12pm, car-pooling service drivers can only pick up passengers of the same sex, Didi said in the statement.
+But between 5 a.m. and 6 a.m. and between 10 p.m. and midnight, car-pooling service drivers can only pick up passengers of the same sex, Didi said in the statement.

 The male suspect had used a driver account that belonged to his father, contrary to Didi's policy, it said at the time.